great-expectations/great_expectations/docs/tutorials/create_expectations.rst

 ==============================

 Creating expectations is an opportunity to blend contextual knowledge from subject-matter experts and insights from profiling and performing exploratory analysis on your dataset.
-This tutorial covers creating expectations for a data asset in the Jupyter notebook.
+This tutorial covers creating expectations for a data asset using a Jupyter notebook.

 Video
 ------